MerryLinetime/Top-Down-Soccer/README.md

 # Top-Down-Soccer

 This is a great football game.
-In the game, International Football League is about to start, a part of your career as a football started.
+In the game, International Football League is about to start and a part of your career as a football started.
 The goal of the player is to pass the ball into each other's football goal, pay attention to there will be many opponents players and unfavorable factors in the field, beat these effects to win the game!

 If you have any question about this game, please contact with us no hesitate.